5d-mediated indirect exchange and effective spin Hamiltonians in Ce triangular-lattice delafossites

-In the high-field limit, magnetic excitations in CsCeSe$_2$ are expected to be reasonably well captured within simple approaches~\cite{Xie2024prl} like the random-phase approximation (RPA, see End Matter for details).
-To calculate CsCeSe$_2$ magnetic excitation spectra in RPA we first solved its effective Hamiltonian within a single-site mean-field (MF) approximation~\cite{Rotter2004} applying the field along the $a$ direction.
+In the high-field limit, magnetic excitations in CsCeSe$_2$ are expected to be reasonably well captured within simple approaches~\cite{Xie2024prl} like the random-phase approximation (see the SM~\cite{supplmat} for details).
+To calculate CsCeSe$_2$ magnetic excitation spectra in the random-phase approximation, we first solved its effective Hamiltonian within a single-site mean-field approximation using the McPhase package~\cite{Rotter2004} applying the field along the $a$ direction.
 In zero field we obtained the expected $yz$-stripe order with a small out-of-plane component, $|\langle S^y \rangle|=0.50$ and $|\langle S^z \rangle|=0.06$.
 The calculated in-plane ordered moment 0.98$\mu_B$ is significantly overestimated compared to the neutron diffraction value of 0.65$\mu_B$, though agreeing reasonably well with experimental INS estimate (0.88 $\mu_B$)~\cite{Xie2024prb,Xie2024prl}.
 This suggests strong fluctuations reducing the ordered moment with respect to its "atomic" MF value.

-With such effects being beyond a simple MF-RPA treatment, we mainly focus on comparing calculated excitations in CsCeSe$_2$ at high fields.
-Since experimentally the Ce local moment appears to be field-dependent even in the FP phase~\cite{Xie2024prb}, we compare the measured~\cite{Xie2024prl} and calculated INS data at the applied field of 6 Tesla, at which the experimental value of the in-plain moment~\cite{Xie2024prb} coincides with our quasi-atomic value of 0.98~$\mu_B$ to have the same field-dependent shift.
-In the fully-aligned FP state, the spin-wave dispersion is independent of this shift~\cite{Li_Chen2018}.
+With such effects being beyond our simple mean-field random-phase-approximation framework, we mainly focus on comparing calculated excitations in CsCeSe$_2$ at high fields.
+Since experimentally the Ce local moment appears to be field-dependent even in the fully-polarized phase~\cite{Xie2024prb}, we compare the measured~\cite{Xie2024prl} and calculated INS data at the applied field of 6 Tesla, at which the experimental value of the in-plain moment~\cite{Xie2024prb} coincides with our quasi-atomic value of 0.98~$\mu_B$ to have the same field-dependent shift.
+In a perfectly aligned fully-polarized state, the spin-wave dispersion is independent of this shift~\cite{Li_Chen2018}.
 We obtain a very good quantitative agreement with experimental dispersion (Fig.~\ref{fig:CsCeSe2}c) along the $\Gamma-M-Y$ path in the reciprocal space (sketched in Fig.~\ref{fig:CsCeSe2}b) when the full calcualted IEI including the dfIE contribution are used.

-Without dfIE, i.~e., with only the SE included, the GS magnetic order is still $yz$-stripe, but with a large $z$-component of the ordered moment ($|\langle S_z \rangle|$=0.35).
-The dispersion in the FP state is strongly underestimated (Fig.~\ref{fig:CsCeSe2}d).
+Without dfIE, i.~e., with only superexchange included, the ground-state magnetic order is still $yz$-stripe, but with a large $z$-component of the ordered moment ($|\langle S_z \rangle|$=0.35).
+The dispersion in the fully-polarized state is strongly underestimated (Fig.~\ref{fig:CsCeSe2}d).

 In order to evaluate magnetic excitations at zero field along the same $\vq$-path, we summed up the contributions the for three equivalent paths in the reciprocal space shown in Fig.~\ref{fig:CsCeSe2}b to account for equally populated domains of the $yz$-order.
 The resulting theoretical INS (Fig~\ref{fig:CsCeSe2}e) is in good qualitative agreement with the experimental one (Fig~\ref{fig:CsCeSe2}f) albeit with the excitation energies underestimated by about 25\% compared to experiment.